asyncapi/website/pages/blog/miniseries-part_1.md

     description: Channel used when a player hit another player in-game
 ```

+AsyncAPI channels have a different meaning based on the underlying setup, for brokers such as [Apache Kafka](https://kafka.apache.org/), this is referred to as `topics`.

-Channels must be defined as a [RFC 6570 URI template](https://www.asyncapi.com/docs/specifications/2.0.0#channelsObject), regardless of the underlying broker.
+However, regardless of the underlying setup, channels must be defined as a [RFC 6570 URI template](https://www.asyncapi.com/docs/specifications/2.0.0#channelsObject).

 The way I like to structure my channels is to utilize parameters to separate the action from information about the event, so it describes, on what server the event was performed `{serverId}`, by what player `{playerId}` and in case of **pickup**, what item `{itemId}` gets picked up.
 For the last part of the channel I describe what the event was, **pickup**, **connect**, **disconnect**, etc.

 Next I define the actual definition of the channels, and here I will focus on explaining the channel `game/server/{server_id}/events/player/{player_id}/item/{item_id}/pickup`.
 The full AsyncAPI document can be found [here](https://github.com/jonaslagoni/asyncapi-miniseries/blob/master/AsyncAPI/GameServer.yaml).